mnot/I-D/dnsop-onion-tld/draft.md

 requests for .onion names by resolving them according to {{tor-rendezvous}} or by responding with NXDOMAIN.

-4. Caching DNS Servers: Caching servers SHOULD NOT attempt to look up records for .onion names.
+4. Caching DNS Servers: Caching servers, where not explicitly adapted to interoperate with Tor, SHOULD NOT attempt to look up records for .onion names.
 They MUST generate NXDOMAIN for all such queries.

 5. Authoritative DNS Servers: Authoritative servers MUST respond to queries for .onion with NXDOMAIN.